Loot - Seasons 1-3

 Race: 4.5/5

 Actors of color have main and supporting roles in Loot.
 Molly is portrayed by biracial Black and Jewish actor Rudolph, while Sofía is played by Afro-Latina Rodriguez.
 Howard—the head of IT at the office—is played by Black actor Ron Funches, and Nicholas is played by Korean American Booster.
-This isn’t just box-ticking, either.
-These characters get plenty of screentime and development, and with Howard being introduced as Molly’s cousin, Black characters are naturally connected through mentions of shared family members, rather than tokenized.
+This isn’t just box-ticking; with Howard being introduced as Molly’s cousin, additional Black characters are naturally connected through mentions of shared family members, rather than feeling tokenized.

-Yet the show typically avoids talking about race.
-This light approach glosses over the role that race and ethnicity inevitably play in the American workplace.
-It’s a shame, because when Loot does broach the topic, it does so capably and adds depth to the otherwise fluffy sitcom.
+Yet the show uses a light approach on topics of race, which glosses over the role that it inevitably plays in the American workplace.
+It’s a shame, because when Loot does delve into race-conscious storylines, it does so capably and adds depth to the otherwise fluffy sitcom.

-In its main racial/ethnic subplot, transracial adoptee Nicholas, who has white Midwestern parents (much like Booster himself), auditions for a role that requires him to speak in Korean.
+In its main racial/ethnic subplot, transracial adoptee Nicholas, who has white Midwestern parents (much like actor Booster himself), auditions for a role that requires him to speak in Korean.
 Howard eagerly helps Nicholas learn the language in “Grace” (Season 2, Episode 8), which kicks off Nicholas’ gradual discovery of his Korean heritage.
 Season 3 sees the plot continue as Nicholas goes to Korea to help produce a K-drama.
-With shows like Modern Family tackling transracial adoption through the lens of white parents, Loot takes the welcome step of centering the adoptee's experience.
+With most shows, such as Modern Family, tackling transracial adoption through the lens of white parents, Loot takes the welcome step of centering the adoptee's experience.

 LGBTQ: 4/5

 At first glance, Nicholas falls into the stereotype of a “sassy gay friend.”
-He’s Molly’s gay assistant with an eye for fashion and a love of pop culture.
-But as mentioned, he becomes a well-rounded character with his own desires and storylines over the course of the show.
+He’s Molly’s flamboyant assistant with an eye for fashion and a love of pop culture.
+But as mentioned, he becomes a well-rounded character with his own desires and emotional arc.
 The Wells Foundation is also portrayed as an inclusive workplace where no one bats an eyelash at Nicholas' sexuality.
 Given that many LGBTQ employees still avoid mentioning their sexuality at work, Loot's depiction of open acceptance in a corporate environment is positive.
 Still, the series could continue to build on Nicholas’ backstory outside of work or show him pursuing a love interest.

 In addition, trans actress Rodriguez—who rose to prominence on the trans-centered show Pose—has a leading role.
 Interestingly, Loot doesn’t address whether or not Sofía identifies as transgender.
 But platforming Rodriguez in a fully developed role, complete with strengths and flaws and romantic liaisons, provides essential visibility for the trans community.